 - Ask the captain to visit a floating market or local vege market and choose your ingredients for dinner

 - Visit a Toddy Shop and try the locally brewed Kerala Palm alcohol

 - Visit a local village and meet the locals

-- Because the houseboats only travel down the wider canals you can hire a canoe and boatman when you dock in the afternoon.
+- Your houseboat can only travel down the wider canals so hire a canoe and boatman when you dock in the afternoon.
 Glide down the narrower waterways to catch close glimpses of backwater life – rice paddies, villages, and wildlife.

 You can ask the captain to stop wherever you like so long as there is a dock or deep water.
 Houseboats must stop at 5.30 in the evening so that local fishermen can fish at night.

-Houseboats are in no rush and travel around 40-50 kms per day.
+Houseboats are in no rush and travel around 40-50 km per day.

 Alleppey Roundtrip through Kuttanad:

 - Alleppey is known as the ‘Venice of the East’

 - Beautiful paddy fields and villages